-HACAM will accept self-certification of date of birth and disability status if a higher form of verification is not immediately available.
-The certification must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
-If self-certification is accepted, within 90 days of admission, the PHA will verify the information in EIV or through other third-party verification if the information is not available in EIV.
-The PHA will note the family's file that selfcertification was used as initial verification and include an EIV printout or other thirdparty verification confirming the applicant's date of birth and/or disability status.
+HACSM will accept self-certification of date of birth and disability status if a higher form of verification is not immediately available.
+The certification must be made in an acceptable format and must be signed by the family member (or parent/guardian on behalf of a minor) whose information or status is being verified.
+If self-certification is accepted, within 90 days of admission, HACSM will verify the information in EIV or through other third-party verification if the information is not available in EIV.
+HACSM will note the family's file that self-certification was used as initial verification and include an EIV printout or other third-party verification confirming the applicant's date of birth and/or disability status.

-If the PHA determines that an ineligible family received assistance, the PHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.
+If HACSM determines that an ineligible family received assistance, it will take steps to terminate that family from the program in accordance with policies in Chapter 12.